Caning in Singapore: Recovery

 After the caning, the offender is released from the trestle and receives medical treatment.
 Antiseptic lotion (gentian violet) is applied on the wounds.
 The offender is also given painkillers and antibiotics.

 The wounds usually take between a week and a month to heal, depending on the number of strokes received.
 During this time, offenders cannot sit down or lie down on their backs, and experience difficulties controlling their bowels.
 Bleeding from the buttocks may still occur in the days after the caning.
-M Ravi, a human rights lawyer, described the injuries of his client, Ye Ming Yuen, who received 24 strokes, as follows:
+Madasamy Ravi, a human rights lawyer, described the injuries of his client, Ye Ming Yuen, who received 24 strokes, as follows:

 All over his buttocks were multiple marks and deep lacerations.
 It was so shocking [that] my female paralegal who was with me almost fainted. [...]
 The wounds were so deep with blood, flesh and layers of the skin exposed.
 He didn't have any bandages, just a towel to put over the buttocks.
 He couldn't sit for too long so he was standing up.

 Permanent scars remain after the wounds have healed.